skyway/skyway.github.io/en/ios-tutorial.md

 Here is an overview of each of the files contained in the project.

 - ViewController.m
-  - Controller which contains the main code for this app.
+  - Contains the main code for this app.
 You will be working with this file exclusively for this tutorial.
 - PeerListViewController.m
-  - Controller which generates the UITableView to display a list of PeerID.
+  - Generates the UITableView to display a list of PeerID.
   - The completed version is included in the repository and will not be referenced in this tutorial.
 - storyboard
   - The completed version is included in the repository and will not be referenced in this tutorial.